pendulum-chain/wasm-deploy/README.md

 # wasm-deploy

+Usage for the example project:

+1. Pull the Solidity source files from git: `npx ts-node src/index.ts pull sample-project`
-Usage for the example project: `npx ts-node src/index.ts deploy sample-project --network local`
+2. Deploy: `npx ts-node src/index.ts deploy sample-project --network foucoco`

-## Foucoco
+Alternatively you can use the parameter `local` instead of `foucoco`.
+This expects that there is a local chain running on port `9944` – this is particularly useful to run together with the [foucoco-standalone](https://github.com/pendulum-chain/foucoco-standalone) node.

 # Required